ardalis/new-software-project-checklist/README.md

 ## What

 - What is the ultimate goal of the app?
 What problem does it solve?
+- What are the "user personas" of the app?
 - What kind of app is the team building?
 What hardware will it run on (web, mobile, desktop, etc.)?
 - What kind of methodology will the team use to collaborate (Kanban, Scrum, XP, etc.)?
 - What framework(s) will the app be built with/on?